-Points raised in the Test Memo Details mentioned in Test Reports Remarks

-Point I Whether the samples were in form in which they are found naturally on earth The sample is commonly known as Boron Ore.
+Points raised in the Test Memo Details mentioned in Test Reports Remarks Point I Whether the samples were in form in which they are found naturally on earth The sample is commonly known as Boron Ore.
 Since, the test report was not clear as to whether the sample was Ore/Ore Concentrates the classification of the product under Custom Tariff could not be decided.
-Point IV Whether the goods are processed using calcination or enriched/concentrated by using any other method Samples are not calcined The website of ETIMADEN (supplier of imported goods) mentioned that B2O3 contents of the Colemanite Ore mined are 27% to 32% whereas the technical data sheet of Ground Colemanite shows the B2O3 content as 40%.
-Thus, there must be any process involved by which the concentration of the product was increased from 27-32% to 40%, i.e. it appears that the product is enriched in Concentrator Plant to obtain Concentrated product.
-Copy of Technical data sheet and print out taken from website are enclosed.
+Point IV Whether the goods are processed using calcination or enriched/concentrated by using any other method Samples are not calcined The website of Etimaden (supplier of imported goods) mentioned that B2O3 contents of the Colemanite Ore mined are 27% to 32% whereas the technical data sheet of Ground Colemanite shows the B2O3 content as 40%.
+Thus, there must be any process involved by which the concentration of the product was increased from 27-32% to 40%, i.e. it appears that the product is enriched in concentrator plant to obtain concentrated product.
+Copy of technical data sheet and print out taken from website are enclosed.

-In response to above letter, the Joint Director, CRCL, New Delhi vide letter F. No. 25-Cus/C-40-47/2019-20 dated 08.07.2020 has sent the para-wise reply, which is reproduced as under:-
+9.1 In response of above letter, the Joint Director, CRCL, New Delhi vide letter F. No. 25-Cus/C-40-47/2019-20 dated 08.07.2020 send the para-wise reply as under-

-Points raised by you Remarks as per your letter Comments Whether the samples were in form in which they are found naturally on earth Since the test report was not clear as to whether the sample was Ore/Ore Concentrates, classification of the product under Custom Tariff could not be decided.
+Points raised by you Remarks as per your letter Comments Whether the samples were in form in which they are found naturally on earth Since, the test report was not clear as to whether the sample was Ore/Ore Concentrates the classification of the product under Custom Tariff could not be decided.
 Natural Borates and Concentrates thereof (whether or not calcined) was mentioned in Custom Tariff.
-The sample is a natural Calcium Borate, Mineral Colemanite-a Natural Calcium Borate (Commonly known as Boron Ore) was mentioned in the report.
-Whether the goods are processed using calcination or enriched/concentrated by using any other method The website of ETIMADEN (supplier of imported goods) mentioned that B2O3 contents of the Colemanite Ore mined are 27% to 32% whereas the Technical data sheet of Ground Colemanite shows the B2O3 content as 40%.
-Thus, there must be any process involved by which the concentration of the product was increased from 27-32% to 40%, i.e. it appears that the product is enriched in Concentrator Plant to obtain concentrated product.
-Copy of Technical data sheet and print out taken from website are enclosed.
+The sample is a natural calcium borate, Mineral Colemanite- a Natural Calcium Borate (Commonly known as

+Boron Ore) was mentioned in the report.
+Whether the goods are processed using calcination or enriched/concentrated by using any other method The website of Etimaden(supplier of imported goods) mentioned that B2O3 contents of the Colemanite Ore mined are 27% to 32% whereas the technical data sheet of Ground Colemanite shows the B2O3 content as 40%.
+Thus, there must be any process involved by which the concentration of the product was increased from 27-32% to 40%, i.e. it appears that the product is enriched in concentrator plant to obtain concentrated product.
+Copy of technical data sheet and print out taken from website are enclosed.
 The sample under reference are not undergone any process of calcination.
 Laboratory Cannot comment on the starting material and process undergone.
 It can give the final value of % B2O3.

-From the above discussed Test Report received from CRCL, Vadodara and CRCL, New Delhi it is noticed that the Test Report provided by CRCL, Vadodara in respect of sample of Ground Colemanite that the same is Processed Borate Mineral Colemanite and found in powder form having B2O3 content as 41.6% by wt.
-The re-test report provided by CRCL, Delhi also confirmed the form of sample as powder which was crushed and grinded, however, failed to comment on details of process undertaken.
+9.2 From the above and test report received from CRCL, Vadodara and CRCL, New Delhi, it was found that the test report provided by CRCL, Vadodara in respect of sample of Ground Colemanite imported by M/s Raj Borax confirmed that Ground Colemanite was processed borate mineral colemanite and found in powder form having B2O3 content as 41.6% by weight.
+The re-test report provided by CRCL, Delhi also confirmed the form of sample as powder which was crushed and grinded, however, they failed to comment on details of the processes undertaken.